plone/plone-vs-utilities/README.md

 ### Manual Install

-To install it manually in your VS Code editor, check out this repository and symlink it under the name "plone-vs-utilities" into your extensions directory on Linux usually: `~/.vscode/extensions/`.
+To install it manually in your VS Code editor, check out this repository and symlink it under the name "plone" into your extensions directory on Linux usually: `~/.vscode/extensions/`.

 You have to reload the editor window or restart vs code, to load the snippets.